Medication Search - Lamisil

 Print

-How does the Lamisil medication work?
+How does Lamisil work?
 What will it do for me?

 Terbinafine belongs to the class of medications called antifungals.
 It is used to treat certain types of fungal infections of the skin and nails.